Oracle Backend for Microservices and AI

 Using VS Code Plugin

-After selecting the plugin from the left menu bar, the Oracle Backend for Spring Boot and Microservices VS Code plugin asks you to specify the full path for the Kubernetes configuration file.
+After selecting the plugin from the left menu bar, the Oracle Backend for Microservices and AI VS Code plugin asks you to specify the full path for the Kubernetes configuration file.
 For example:

 kubeConfig